Theory Shows How A Celebrity's Eyes Might Predict An Upcoming Tragedy

 “A lot of times the eyes aren’t like this naturally.
 They turn like this over time and that’s when you really want to be cautious that something dangerous may be approaching,” he says.

+She was killed in a plane crash in the Bahamas in 2001 shortly after the picture was taken.

+RELATED: Newly-Released Aaliyah And Jay-Z Photos Show The Duo Got 'Cozy' Just One Year Before Her Death

-The video continues with other celebrities that had sanpuku eyes before tragedy.
+The TikTok theory continues with other celebrities that had sanpuku eyes before tragedy.

+An image of Abby Lee Miller from the series “Dance Moms” is shown with her demonstrating sanpuku eyes.

 He also points out that Miller did not have sanpuku eyes in earlier seasons of the show.